11 Ways To Identify Metals for Welding (Plus per Metal Identification)

 Stainless steel is high-alloy steel with at least 10.5% of chromium, among other alloying elements.
-Chromium creates a protective layer on the surface that protects the metal from corrosion.
+Chromium combines with oxygen and creates a protective layer on the surface that protects the metal from corrosion.

 The quickest way to identify stainless steel is by its appearance.
-It has a matt-gray color with no signs of surface corrosion under typical usage.
+It has a matt-gray color with no signs of surface corrosion (under typical usage).
 Polished stainless steel has a distinct mirror-like surface.
-Furthermore, this metal is quite heavy.

-Stainless steel is harder to file or chisel than mild steel.
+Stainless steel is harder to file or chisel than mild steel, but just as heavy.
 The weldability, hardness, sparks, and magnetic behavior of stainless steel depend on each type.
 In most cases, the sparks of stainless steel are long, light yellow, and with a few forks.